thundergolfer/uni/performance/napkin-math/problems/05_composite_primary_keys.md

 ### My Answer

 (1) This isn't really 'worst case', because I think that would involve reading pages with _zero_ matches.
-The query executor can't tell if a page has in advance.
+The query executor can't tell if a page has a match in advance.
 But anyway...

 For worst case we'd get no page cache hits.
 So all 100 pages come from disk.